Star jelly: In fiction

 Sir Walter Scott, in his novel The Talisman, wrote:

 "Seek a fallen star," said the hermit, "and thou shalt only light on some foul jelly, which, in shooting through the horizon, has assumed for a moment an appearance of splendour."

 An unidentifiable substance that falls to earth during a meteor-type event forms the background to "The Colour Out of Space", a 1927 short story by the American horror and science fiction author H. P. Lovecraft.

 Some observers have made a connection between star jelly and the Paramount movie The Blob, in which a gelatinous monster slime falls from space.
 The Blob, which was released in 1958, was supposedly based on the Philadelphia reports from 1950 and specifically a report in The Philadelphia Inquirer called "Flying 'Saucer' Just Dissolves" where four police officers encountered a UFO debris that was described as evaporating with a purple glow leaving nothing.
 Paramount Pictures was also sued for this movie by the author Joseph Payne Brennan, who had written a short story published in Weird Tales Magazine in 1953 called "Slime" about a similar creature.

-In a 2019 episode of The Twilight Zone entitled "Not All Men", a virulent star jelly causes the male residents of a town to become psychotic.
+In a 2019 episode of The Twilight Zone entitled "Not All Men", a virulent star jelly apparently causes the male residents of a town to become psychotic.

+In The End of Everything (2026) by M John Harrison, the substance is described as "some kind of biological gadget" released into Earth's oceans by extra-terrestrial invaders.